Vyral/base-template/_posts/2019-10-15-an-experts-answers-to-common-lending-questions.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>Today I’m here with Jake Bernhardt from United Heritage Credit Union to provide some answers to the most common lending questions we receive.</em></p>
+<p style="text-align:center;"><em>Today I’m here with Jake Bernhard from United Heritage Credit Union to provide some answers to the most common lending questions we receive.</em></p>

-Today, I’ve asked Jake Bernhardt from United Heritage Credit Union to help me answer a few common but very important questions about mortgage lending:
+Today, I’ve asked Jake Bernhard from United Heritage Credit Union to help me answer a few common but very important questions about mortgage lending:

 **Do you need a great credit score to buy a home?**